-The maximum amount of points a student can receive.
+The maximum amount of points a participant can receive.

 The guess score is the number of points that can theoretically be obtained by the participant by guessing.
 The calculation of the guess score is explained in the article on guess correction.

 The guess score differs per participant for randomly generated exams.
 If the guess score can't be calculated for the whole student population, Ans will show NaN (Not a Number).